Selected Shows and Projects

 2025

-Pullen Arts Center, Raleigh, NC (forthcoming)
+Found and Formed, Pullen Arts Center, Raleigh, NC (forthcoming)

 2024

-Sawtooth Spotlight, Sawtooth School for Visual Art, Winston-Salem, NC (forthcoming)
+Sawtooth Spotlight, Sawtooth School for Visual Art, Winston-Salem, NC

-Hodges Taylor, Charlotte, NC (Curator: Andrew Leventis; forthcoming)
+Hodges Taylor, Charlotte, NC (Curator: Andrew Leventis)

 Generations: 60 Years/21 Conversations, Rowe Gallery, UNC - Charlotte, Charlotte, NC